Indian rupee: Post-Independence

-Post Independence India followed Par value system of exchange until 1971.
-The country switched to pegged system in 1971 and graduated to basket peg againstfive major currencies from 1975.
-After the 1991 Economic liberalisation in India the currency exchange rates became market controlled.
+Following the country's independence, India implemented a Par value exchange rate regime until 1971.
+The country switched to a fixed exchange rate regime in 1971 and graduated to a basket peg against five major currencies in 1975.
+Since 1991, the rupee has been under a floating exchange rate regime.

-The first major impact on exchange rate after Independence was the devaluation of sterling against the US dollar in 1949, this impacted currencies that maintained a peg to the sterling, such as the Indian rupee.
-The next major episode was in 1966 when Indian rupee was devaluated by 57% against United States dollar.
-Correspondingly the rates against Pound sterling too suffered depreciation.
-In 1971 August, when the Bretton Woods system India initially announced that it will maintain a fixed rate of US$1 = Rs.
-7.50 and leave Pound sterling floating.
-However, by the end of 1971, following Smithsonian Agreement and subsequent devaluation of United States dollar, India pegged Indian rupee with Pound sterling once again with a rate of £1 = Rs.
-18.9677.
-In the above period India had a non - commercial exchange rate with Soviet Union.
-The Ruble - Rupee rates were announced by Soviet Union since Ruble wasn't a freely traded currency and the commercial trade between both nations use to take place in rupee trade account following the India–Soviet Trade Treaty 1953.
+The first major impact on the rupee's exchange rate after independence was the devaluation of the pound sterling against the US dollar in 1949, which impacted currencies that maintained a peg to the sterling, which included the Indian rupee.
+In 1966, the Indian rupee was devaluated by 57% against United States dollar, which also led to the depreciation of the sterling.
+Five years later, when the Bretton Woods system was suspended, India initially announced that it will maintain a fixed rate of $1 to INR 7.50 and leave the sterling under a floating regime.
+However, by the end of 1971, following the Smithsonian Agreement and the subsequent devaluation of the US dollar, India pegged the rupee with the pound sterling once again at a rate of £1 to INR 18.9677.
+During this period, India had a non-commercial exchange rate with the Soviet Union.
+The ruble to rupee exchange rates was announced by the Soviet Union, as the ruble was not a freely traded currency and the commercial trade between both nations used to take place in rupees following a treaty between India and the Soviet Union in 1953.

-In September 1975, exchange rate of Indian rupee started to be determined on the basis of basket peg.
-The details of currencies which forms the basket and its weightage were kept confidentially by Reserve Bank of India and the exchange rate of rupee on the basis of market fluctuation of these currencies were periodically announced by RBI.
+In September 1975, the exchange rate of the Indian rupee started to be determined based on the basket peg.
+The details of currencies which form the basket, and their weightage were kept confidentially by Reserve Bank of India and the exchange rate of the rupee based on market fluctuation of these currencies was periodically announced by the RBI.

-The next major change that occurred to Indian Rupee was devaluation by about 18% in July 1991 following the Balance of payment crisis.
-Thereafter, in March 1992, Liberalized Exchange Rate Management System was introduced.
+The next major change that occurred was the devaluation of the rupee by about 18% in July 1991 following the balance of payments crisis.
+Thereafter, in March 1992, the Liberalized Exchange Rate Management System was introduced, enabling the transition to a floating exchange rate regime.